Helping Refugees Reclaim Right to Education

 UC Davis, partnering with the American Association of Collegiate Registrars and Admissions Officers and the American University in Beirut is first developing, implementing and evaluating the Backpack™ with refugees and at-risk young people in Lebanon.

 From there, the Article 26 Backpack™ will be developed for broader implementation throughout the Middle East, particularly in those areas most affected by the war in Syria, but also beyond the region to bring the tool to even larger numbers of young people.

 Using techniques borrowed from humanities field of "digital storytelling," the Article 26 Backpack™ gives refugee young people a chance to record and upload an oral statement of purpose, "My Story/My Future."

 The short videos also provide a way to bring a human face to the often dry academic documents that are contained in Backpacks.
-Jamal's "My Story/My Future" is especially moving—as he was imprisoned and tortured while a college student—but not unique.
+Jihad's "My Story/My Future" is especially moving—as he was imprisoned and tortured while a college student—but not unique.

 Keith David Watenpaugh